-"(5A) Condition D is that the child is not taking part in any performances or activities set out in section 37(1) to (3) of the Children and Young Persons Act 1963 (restriction on persons under 16 taking part in public performances etc.) and section 25 of the Children and Young Persons Act 1933 (restrictions on persons under eighteen going abroad for the purpose of performing for profit)."
+"(5A) Where a child is not registered by a local authority because the child is taking part in performances or activities set out in section 37(1) to (3) of the Children and Young Persons Act 1963 (restriction on persons under 16 taking part in public performances, etc.) and section 25 of the Children and Young Persons Act 1933 (restrictions on persons under eighteen going abroad for the purpose of performing for profit), the local authority has a duty to ensure that the child is registered as required by the Children (Performances and Activities) (England) (Wales) Regulations 2014."